 'SILOAM SPACE AGE' Six-inch blooms are yellow, with ruffled petals and a corduroy texture.
 They rebloom in late summer.

-'STELLA'S PINK VALENTINE' The newest variety from Jack Roberson's daylily breeding program has rich, green arching foliage, scapes (stalks) that are 18 to 22 inches tall and 3-1/2-inch mauve-pink flowers with rosy-red eyes.
+'STELLA'S PINK VALENTINE' This variety from Jack Roberson's daylily breeding program has rich, green arching foliage, scapes (stalks) that are 18 to 22 inches tall and 3-1/2-inch mauve-pink flowers with rosy-red eyes.
 Jo says this is one of the best pink rebloomers.

 Easy Tip for Fresher Foliage